junxit/us-congress-bills-115/metadata.md

 - 2017-05-24 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4528-4529)
 - 2017-05-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H4528-4529)
 - 2017-05-25 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2017-07-26 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2017-10-05 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson without amendment.
+With written report No. 115-167.
+- 2017-10-05 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson without amendment.
+With written report No. 115-167.
+- 2017-10-05 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 236.